 The decision to close play areas comes after a rapid increase in coronavirus cases in Stevenage, including in those aged 0-11 years and 20-39 years old.
 On 6 December, the rates for 0-11 year olds was 63.3 per 100,000 and by 1 January this had risen to 429.4.

-The closure will be for a period of four weeks, after which the decision will be reviewed.
+The closure will be for a period of six weeks, after which the decision will be reviewed.